grafana/loki/docs/sources/configuration/_index.md

 ## analytics

-This block allows to configure analytics reporting of Loki to grafana.com
+The `analytics` block configures the reporting of Loki analytics to grafana.com

 ```yaml
 # Whether or not usage report should be disabled.